and some slides of talks

-My research interest are formal methods and security,
+My research interests are formal methods and security,

 and ideally combining the two, though much of my research